nunomaduro/phpinsights/README.md

 ### Create the test suite

-At the moment, this package don't have any test.
+At the moment, this package doesn't have any test.
 Would you like to contribute?
 This is the perfect task.

 ## 🆓 License
 PHP Insights is open-sourced software licensed under the [MIT license](LICENSE.md).